apache/accumulo-website/_docs-2-0/administration/replication.md

 it is generally not recommended to not configure replication on a table which has Iterators set which are not idempotent.
 While the replication implementation can make some simple assertions to try to avoid re-replication of data, it is not presently guaranteed that all data will only be sent to a peer once.
 Data will be replicated at least once.
-Typically, this is not a problem as the VersioningIterator will automaticaly deduplicate this over-replication because they will have the same timestamp; however, certain Combiners may result in inaccurate aggregations.
+Typically, this is not a problem as the VersioningIterator will automatically deduplicate this over-replication because they will have the same timestamp; however, certain Combiners may result in inaccurate aggregations.

 As a concrete example, consider a table which has the SummingCombiner configured to sum all values for